 However, visualizing code flow presents challenges for two reasons: First, student code submissions often vary significantly, not just in their solutions but also in their structure and semantic meaning.
 The difficulty lies in aggregating and aligning these diverse submissions.
-Second, designing a visualization that preserves the code's inherent structure while also enabling analysis of its flow is complex, as different code implementations may correspond to the same flow.
-Moreover, aggregating code structures on a large scale could make it more cognitively demanding for instructors to interpret the information.
-The visualization needs to present flow information in a manner that aligns with how people typically read and comprehend code.
+Second, designing a visualization that maintains the code's inherent structure while facilitating flow analysis is difficult, as the same code semantic flow might have different implementations across submissions.
+Additionally, aggregating code structures on a large scale could make it more cognitively overwhelming for instructors.
+For instance, by showing the variation within steps across submissions, it could introduce much more complexity at each step of the approaches than simply reading a single code sample.
+Therefore, visualizations must present flow information in a way that effectively combines code samples and maintains the readability of the original code samples.